scitools-classroom/iris-mesh-tutorial/notebooks/.notebook_shadow_copies/Sec_03_Plotting.md

-## Create a plotter, and display 3D visualisation
+## Create a plotter to display 3D visualisation of data from Iris

 The above example shows some interesting features, but it is only a 'potted' demonstration.
 Let's grab some actual LFRic data and examine the actual plotting mechanism in a bit more detail.